 In 1972, the football team “Zarya” (Voroshilovgrad) became the USSR champion for the first and the last time.
 It was the first USSR champion from the city which was not the capital of the republic.

-In 1990, the original name was returned to the city.
+In 1990, the original name was returned to the city again.

-Major branch of local industry is heavy engineering, dominated by huge diesel-locomotive works.
-Steel tubes, coal-mining equipment, spare parts for motor vehicles, and precision instruments are also produced in the city.
+Heavy engineering dominated by huge diesel-locomotive works is a major branch of local industry.
+Steel tubes, coal-mining equipment, spare parts for motor vehicles, and precision instruments are also produced in Lugansk.

-The city has teacher-training, medical, agricultural, and machine-building institutes.
+The city has a teacher-training, medical, agricultural, and machine-building institutes.

 Local History Museum.
-One of the oldest museums in Donbass is located in the constructivist building of 1976.
+It is one of the oldest museums in Donbass located in a constructivist building of 1976.
 Seven exhibits are devoted to the history of the region from ancient times to the present day.

-Nearby, there are two World War I times British tanks Mark-5 “Ricardo” and an old gun.
+Nearby, you can see two British tanks Mark-5 “Ricardo” of the World War I time and an old gun.
 Shevchenko Street, 2.
 Opening hours: 9:00-17:00, days off - Monday, Tuesday.

-Museum of City History.
+The Museum of Lugansk History.
 The museum was founded in 1980 as a museum of Kliment Voroshilov, after whom the city in Soviet times was called Voroshilovgrad.

 The main exhibition is devoted to the development of the city in the 19th century.
 At the entrance, there is an exhibition of old cannons made at Lugansk foundry.
 Karl Marx Street, 30.
 Opening hours: 9:00-16:30, days off - Saturday, Sunday.

-Museum of Art.
-Regional art museum is located in the former house of industrialists Venderovich (1876) on one of the oldest streets in the city.
+The Museum of Art.
+This art museum is located in the former house of industrialists Venderovich (1876) on one of the oldest streets in the city.
 The museum was opened in 1920.
-A lot of exhibits had been brought from Moscow and Kharkov (paintings, furniture, porcelain, bronze), but almost all of them were lost during the Second World War.
+A lot of exhibits were brought from Moscow and Kharkov (paintings, furniture, porcelain, bronze).
+Unfortunately, almost all of them were lost during the Second World War.

 Today, the museum has about 8 thousand exhibits of domestic and foreign art of the 16th-20th centuries: paintings, sculptures, decorative and applied arts.
-The paintings of Italian, French, Flemish and Dutch artists of the 16th-18th centuries are especially valuable.
+Paintings of Italian, French, Flemish and Dutch artists of the 16th-18th centuries are especially valuable.
 Pochtovaya Street, 3.
 Opening hours: 9:00-17:00, days off - Monday, Tuesday.

 The House-Museum of Vladimir Dal.
-A small one-story house where outstanding writer and lexicographer V. Dal was born in 1801.
+It is a small one-story house where the outstanding writer and lexicographer V. Dal was born in 1801.
 In 1986, the house became a museum.

-The exhibits in five rooms are devoted to the life and work of the author of “Explanatory Dictionary of the Russian Language”.
-Nearby, there is a monument to Dal (1981).
+Exhibits presented in five rooms of the museum are devoted to the life and work of the author of “Explanatory Dictionary of the Russian Language”.
+Nearby, you can find a monument to Dal (1981).
 Dal Street, 12.
 Opening hours: 9:00-16:00, days off - Sunday, Monday.

-St. Vladimir Cathedral.
+St. Vladimir cathedral.
 The cathedral was founded in 1993 and consecrated in 2006.
 Today, it is the largest cult construction of south-eastern Ukraine.
 The cathedral has enough space for three thousand believers.
-Built on a high open area this beautiful majestic building can be seen from afar.
+Built on a high open area, this majestic building can be seen from afar.
 Plekhanov Street, 44.

-St. Peter and St. Paul Cathedral.
-The cathedral is the oldest building in the city.
+St. Peter and St. Paul cathedral.
+The cathedral is the oldest building in Lugansk.
 Initially, the church was made of wood.
-Stone church was built there in 1792-1796.
+The stone church was built there in 1792-1796.
 2nd Kooperativniy Street, 12.

 St. Alexander Nevsky church.
-The church was built in 2000-2003 on the territory of University park.
+The church was built on the territory of University park in 2000-2003.
 Budenniy Street.

 Other places of interest

-Stone Statues Park.
-The park-museum has one of the largest collections of stone statues of the 11th-12th centuries in Ukraine.
+The Park of Stone Statues.
+This park-museum has one of the largest collections of stone statues of the 11th-12th centuries in Ukraine.
 The museum is located on the territory of Lugansk National University.
-Statues are the sculptures 1-4 meters height, depicting warriors (sometimes women).
+The statues are the sculptures of 1-4 meters height, depicting warriors (sometimes women).

 Ostraya Mogila.
-The memorial is dedicated to the Civil War (1919) and Second World War.
+This memorial is dedicated to the Civil War (1919) and the Second World War.

 Hotel “Druzhba”.
 This hotel located in the center of the city is one of the sights of Lugansk.
-Russian Drama theater and Puppet theater can be found nearby.
-The hotel has panoramic views of the city, the surrounding area has landscape design of Ukrainian village.
+The drama theater and the puppet theater can be found nearby.
+The hotel has panoramic views of Lugansk, the surrounding area is designed as a Ukrainian village.